This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Both Hickory and Mesquite are excellent types of wood for smoking all kinds of meat.
 However, if we had to choose between the two, we would say that Hickory is the best choice of wood for pork.

-The reason for this is because Mesquite can be quite a strong smoke.
+The reason for this is that Mesquite can be quite a strong smoke.
 This may overpower pale meats such as poultry and pork.
 It has very bold flavors, and whilst these work well on red meat and beef ribs, it may be slightly too bold for the milder flavors of pork.

 Hickory is the best choice because it is sweeter and allows for that distinct barbecue flavor that we all know and love.
 This is especially true of any meat that you plan to use for Southern-style cooking, such as Southern-style pulled pork or pork ribs.